Queuecumber/Applicationjs/README.md

 Applicationjs
 =============

-Library for building web applications using MVVC built on Knockout
+Library for building web applications using MVVM built on Knockout